GLMA: Health Professionals Advancing LGBTQ+ Equality: Research activities

 The Lesbian Health Fund (LHF), a GLMA program, is dedicated to enhancing the health and well-being of LGBTQ+ women and girls by funding robust scientific research.
 Since its establishment in 1992, LHF has supported 134 research projects, distributing over $1.2 million in grants.

+Up until at least 2002, the association produced the Journal of the Gay and Lesbian Medical Association, a peer reviewed medical journal dedicated to the healthcare needs of LGBTQ+ people.